rotundasoftware/parcelify/README.md

 }
 ```
 * `defaultTransforms` (default: undefined) - An array of [transform modules](https://github.com/substack/module-deps#transforms) names / paths or functions to be applied to packages in which no local transforms are specified.
 Can be used for quasi-global transforms (without the risk of conflicting with packages that use their own transforms).
+* `packageTransform` (default: undefined) - A function that transforms package.json files before they are used.
+The function should be of the signature `function( pkgJson )` and return the parsed, transformed package object.
+This feature can be used to add default values to package.json files or alter the package.json of third party modules without modifying them directly.
 * `browserifyInstance` (default: undefined) - Use your own instance of browserify / watchify.
 * `browserifyBundleOptions` (default: {}) - Passed through directly to browserify.bundle().
 * `watch` : Watch mode - automatically rebuild bundles as appropriate for changes.